1933 East Fife by-election

 The 1933 East Fife by-election was held on Thursday, 2 February 1933.
-The by-election was held due to the death of the sitting National Liberal MP, Sir James Duncan Millar.
-It was won by the National Liberal candidate James Henderson-Stewart.
+The by-election was held due to the death of the sitting Liberal National MP, Sir James Duncan Millar.
+It was won by the Liberal National candidate James Henderson-Stewart.

 Candidates

 27 year-old David Edwin Keir stood as an Independent Liberal candidate.
 Keir had stood for the Liberals at the 1929 Midlothian and Peebles Northern by-election and also contested the same seat at the 1929 general election.
 He was the Liberal candidate for Roxburgh and Selkirk at the 1931 general election, and was the son of the Rev. T. Keir of Dumfries, and was educated at Dumfries Academy and the University of Edinburgh.
 He was a journalist.